apuyou/apollo-server-nextjs/README.md

-This is an unofficial Next.js 12 integration for Apollo Server V4. **It is early work and has not been extensively tested in production.**
+This is an unofficial Next.js 12 integration for Apollo Server 4. **It is early work and has not been extensively tested in production.**

+If you are using **Apollo Server 3**, please see [notes below](#apollo-server-3).

 Apollo Server is a community-maintained open-source GraphQL server that works with many Node.js HTTP server frameworks.
-[Read the docs](https://www.apollographql.com/docs/apollo-server/v2).
-[Read the CHANGELOG](https://github.com/apollographql/apollo-server/blob/main/CHANGELOG.md).
+[Read the docs](https://www.apollographql.com/docs/apollo-server).

 ## Getting Started